iBug/iBug-source/skills.md

 I'm very hesitant give myself a single 5 score on anything, because I still need to occasionally check manuals and documentations on many technologies I work with.
 For this reason, instead of numbers, I'll show the scores with stars.
-One &starf; means one score (and it's also more intuitive to look at).
+One ★ means one score (and it's also more intuitive to look at).

 Not necessarily ordered in any ranking.